A JAL 787 Clipped a Jet at JFK. 40 Flights Got Cancelled.

 Ground incidents are a persistent challenge at congested airports.
 JFK, with its complex taxiway system and intense traffic during peak hours, presents particular challenges for large aircraft maneuvering in tight spaces.

-For aviation safety, it’s a reminder that even routine ground operations carry risk – and that the consequences of ground incidents can ripple through networks for weeks afterward.
+That’s what makes ground operations so important to airline safety departments – even routine movements carry risk, and the consequences of ground incidents can ripple through networks for weeks afterward.

 Jason Michael